robb1e/magic_rails/README.md

 Here's what [Bryan Helmkamp has to say on query objects](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/) in his excellent write up on fat ActiveRecord models.
 Bryan here rightfully points out that once in a purpose object, they warrant little attention to unit testing.
 Now is the right time to use the database to ensure the right data set is being returned and that N+1 queries are not being performed.

-## APIs should not expose the database
+## APIs should not expose the schema

 When the only consumer of an applications data model is the applications views then the design is fluid and maleable.
 Once an application exposes an API to more than one client, and especially if that client is on a different release cycle to the server, such as iPhone application, data models become rigid.
 Rails discourages N-tier architecture to the benefit of development speed but APIs are contracts between a server and it's client and can be difficult to change.
 Relying on the default JSON serialisation of an object will only get you so far.
 At some point a refactor will take place that will cause a breaking change.
 It could be something simple such as renaming a column, or moving responsibilities from one class to another.